 A whole article can be written related to the proper purchasing process.
 But for the sake of staying focused on the business dynamics of how spec house construction works, let’s assume you purchased a house that fulfills the above attributes.
 In addition, you purchased at the appropriate discount and negotiated fairly for the following attributes:

 - Lot Dimensions and Footprint

 - Structural Integrity – never buy without having inspected the property

 - Exterior Amenities (garage, shed, storage, deck/patio, driveway materials, walkways, fencing, landscape, foliage)

 Notice I didn’t include interior amenities.
 This is because most likely these will be updated to increase the appeal to potential buyers.
-So never pay for something you are not going to retain.
+Never pay for something you are not going to retain.

 In the overall scheme of things, it is worth paying a few thousand dollars more to produce the maximum appeal to potential buyers.
-So what is an appropriate spread between the buy and sell price?
+What is an appropriate spread between the buy and sell price?
 Here are a few rules of thumb:

 - Never pay more than 65% of the tax records value; if more, let it go.
 There will be others!

 - If the house is more than 25 years of age, decrease the price by 15% automatically.
 The reason for this is because the construction materials used then are no longer available or have changed significantly in quality or form.
 For example, windows are made completely different today than 25 years ago.
 Many replacements are not the same size.
 The same goes with bathroom fixtures, kitchen cabinets, plumbing and electrical wiring.